-Information on faculty financial conflicts of interest is presented in the university's Policy on Faculty Financial Conflict of Interest (http://oaa.osu.edu/assets/files/documents/financialconflictofinterest.pdf).
+Information on faculty financial conflicts of interest is presented in the university's Policy on Faculty Financial Conflict of Interest.
 A conflict of interest exists if financial interests or other opportunities for tangible personal benefit may exert a substantial and improper influence upon a faculty member or administrator's professional judgment in exercising any university duty or responsibility, including designing, conducting or reporting research.